TCattd/Hackintosh-ASUS-TUF-H370-PRO/README.md

 It also contains all other .dsl files used for generating the .aml ACPI patches included in the EFI folder.

+SSDT not used on OpenCore.
+Not needed.
+OpenCore uses a kext to map the USB ports.

 #### Legacy Clover EFI USB Install
 A zip file, EFI-20190522-USB-Install-Minimal.zip, with a minimal EFI folder, meant to be used in the USB flash drive to install macOS.
 Just the bare minimum for it to run the installer in this Hackintosh configuration.
 Mainly tested with Mojave.
 Should work with Catalina (updated to use Clover 5093).